Pennal, St Peter ad Vincula Church

 HERITAGE HIGHLIGHTS: A site linked to one of the most important events in Welsh history

-In 1406 the church served as Chapel Royal for Glyndower, when he held his famous Court of Princes at Pennal.
-A large and quite impressive painting by artist Aneurin Jones, depicting the gathering of 1406, is on display at the north west end of the church.
-It was during Lent of that year that Glyndower signed the Pennal Letter, one of the most important documents in Welsh history.
+In 1406 the church served as Chapel Royal for Glyndwr when he held his famous Court of Princes at Pennal.
+A large and quite impressive painting by artist Aneurin Jones, depicting the gathering of 1406, is on display at the north-west end of the church.
+It was during Lent of that year that Glyndwr signed the Pennal Letter, one of the most important documents in Welsh history.

-The church was founded in the 6th century by the Celtic saints Eithrias and Tannwg, missioneries from Brittany.
-The oval shaped churchyard suggests that the founders chose a location that was already in use as a pagan shrine.
+The church was founded in the 6th century by the Celtic saints Eithrias and Tannwg, missionaries from Brittany.
+The oval-shaped churchyard suggests that the founders chose a location that was already in use as a pagan shrine.

 Nearby are three Flemish martyr's head carvings in wood, dated to around 1700.
 Opposite, near the south door, is a large Victorian brass memorial to the Thruston children.
 This is the only brass in Wales designed as a portrait.